takelwerk/takelage-doc/doc/tools/rake.md

 ...
 ```

-By runnint `rake project:prod` you will in fact run all
+By running `rake project:prod` you will in fact run all
 the subtasks listed above.
 If one of the dependent tasks fails
 the whole composite command will fail.